CraZySacX/node-jdbc/README.md

 --------------
 0.0.9

-Note with this release, the minimum version of node.js has been increads to v0.10.
+Note with this release, the minimum version of node.js has been increased to v0.10.
 If you need to use this with node.js v0.8, use version 0.0.8 of node-jdbc.

 Please visit [node-jdbc](https://www.npmjs.org/package/jdbc) for information on installing with npm.